-Frame off restoration undergoing mechanical and cosmetic works with estimated completion date of fourth quarter 2022… Reserve Now as our available and in production restoration pieces continue to be complete sellouts year in and year out…
+Frame off restoration undergoing mechanical and cosmetic works with estimated completion date of second quarter 2023… Reserve Now as our available and in production restoration pieces continue to be complete sellouts year in and year out…

 Grand Wagoneer by Classic Gentleman, internationally recognized as a leading buyer, restorer and seller of low mile, excellent condition Grand Wagoneers, presents this low mile Spinnaker Blue 1991 Final Edition.